AhmedBineuro/Game-Of-Life-CPP/README.md

 # Game Of Life C++ Edition!
 - The classic game of life, now, in C++!
-You get to C++ more occur with the higher pixel count support!
+You get to see more occur with the higher pixel count support!
 Watch this run as smooth as the colorful little creature evolve and combinme to form new and interesting forms!
 ![Game Of Life Demo](GameOfLifeCPP.gif)
 ## Controls
 - **Space**: step once in the simulation